yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 9) Pragmatism.
 The only truth is the product, numbers, progress, physics.
 There might be a lot of conflicting idealogies on the way forward or on the what to do.
 There are many requirements, regulations, and conventions but where set for different times and different goals and purposes.
 This feeds as a factor self-consciousness too point 2.

-10) Curiousity.

-11) Growth oriented.
+10) Growth oriented.
 This also factors under point 2 too.